geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 * Communicate cybersecurity risks.
 (Provide a common language for communicating inside and outside the organization about cybersecurity risks, capabilities, needs, and expectations)

+!!!warning Warning
+* Before version 2.0, the Cybersecurity Framework was called the “Framework for Improving Critical Infrastructure Cybersecurity.”
+This title is not used for CSF 2.0.
+* The CSF does not prescribe how outcomes should be achieved.
+Rather, it links to online resources that provide additional guidance on practices and controls that could be used to achieve those outcomes.
+* This document describes what desirable outcomes an organization can aspire to achieve.
+It does not prescribe outcomes nor how they may be achieved.
+* Descriptions of how an organization can achieve those outcomes are provided in a suite of online resources that complement the CSF and are available through the NIST CSF website. https://www.nist.gov/cyberframework
+!!!

 ## Sources
 * https://www.nist.gov/cyberframework